catseye/Falderal/README.markdown

   an error.)
 * You want to be able to present those example programs in a nicely readable fashion, perhaps interleaved with some descriptive prose, perhaps formatted into a document format such as HTML.
+(This is certainly a reasonable way to document a language; most people are good at learning from examples.)
 * You want to run those example programs to make sure they do what you expect, to find flaws that may be lurking in either those programs, or in an implementation of the language.